 The San Jose State University College of Engineering offers a Department of Aviation and Technology.
 SJSU’s aviation department began in 1936 when students in the math department expressed interest in flight.
 Ever since, the school has been serving students with an interest in business, technical, or active flying careers.

-Degree Programs: This aviation college offers two bachelor’s programs, a BS in aviation degree and a BS in industrial technology.
-Within either of these bachelor’s in aviation, students can specialize in operations, maintenance management, aviation management, or professional flight.
+Degree Programs: This aviation college offers two bachelor’s programs, a bachelor of science in aviation degree and a bachelor of science in industrial technology.
+Within either of these degrees in aviation, students can specialize in operations, maintenance management, aviation management, or professional flight.

 Tuition: The graduate business professional tuition fees are $270 per unit/credit.